 From A Wiki of Ice and Fire

-The Great Ranging is an expedition organised by the 997th Lord Commander of the Night's Watch, Jeor Mormont, which took place in the year 299AL.
-Lord Commander Mormont led three hundred sworn brothers of the Night's Watch north Beyond the Wall.
-Two hundred men from Castle Black and another hundred from the Shadow Tower.
-It was the biggest ranging in living memory, near a third of the Night's Watch's strength.
+The great ranging is an expedition organised by the 997th Lord Commander of the Night's Watch, Jeor Mormont, in the year 299AL.
+Lord Commander Mormont leads three hundred sworn brothers of the Night's Watch north beyond the Wall.
+It includes two hundred men from Castle Black and another hundred from the Shadow Tower.
+It is the biggest ranging in living memory, consisting of near a third of the Night's Watch's strength.

-- Find First Ranger Benjen Stark, Ser Waymar Royce and the other rangers who'd recently disappeared
+- Find First Ranger Benjen Stark, Ser Waymar Royce and the other rangers who have recently disappeared;

 - To discover further information on what caused the corpses of Jafer Flowers and Othor to rise from the dead.